 Turkish Christmas Gifts For People Who Enjoy Cooking

 Lots of people love to try and replicate the meals they enjoyed whilst they were in Turkey, whether in restaurants or the home of Turkish friends and family.
-Turkey has one of the world’s most varied cuisines and there are loads of recipe books out there celebrating traditional dishes, regional foods and modern dishes designed by today’s top Turkish chefs.
+Turkey has one of the world’s most varied cuisines.
+So there are loads of recipe books out there celebrating traditional dishes, regional foods and modern dishes designed by today’s top Turkish chefs.
 You just can’t beat a colourful cookery book packed with images and recipes that take you on a Turkish journey right from your own kitchen.
 Here are just a few suggestions for Turkish Christmas gifts for any of your friends and family who enjoy cooking:

-We (successfully) follow and adapt a lot of recipes from The Sultan’s Kitchen but we do have a bit of an addiction for cookery books (our shelves are packed with them) so our cookery book wishlist doesn’t end there.
+We (successfully) follow and adapt a lot of recipes from The Sultan’s Kitchen (above) but we do have a bit of an addiction for cookery books (our shelves are packed with them) so our cookery book wishlist doesn’t end there.
 Ghillie Basan is on our radar with The Complete Book of Turkish Cooking and Classic Turkish Cooking.

-Turkish Christmas Gifts For Food Lovers
+Make Your Own Turkish Gifts For Food Lovers

 Turkish foodie gift ideas are on our Christmas list every year, because, if you’re anything like us, you’ll know people who love their Turkish food but have absolutely no desire to make their own.
 We always like to make some goodies for Barry’s mum…and ourselves, too…for over Christmas and beyond.